-Another important reason: Managers can be more effective in a multi-functional Scrum team.
+More important aspect: Managers can be more effective in a multi-functional Scrum team.
 (Often.)
-We need to help managers be more effective.

-Now, the purpose of this post is to learn.
-Start to define this idea; kick it around, and see how it might be improved or be more useful.
-This idea may not be totally figured out.
-In fact, my main purpose is for others who have tried this idea or something similar, to give me (and you) feedback on their experiences, and what they have learned.
+STOP!
+Why am I writing this post?
+Well, it is not because I or we have this idea totally figured out.
+In fact, my main purpose is to get others who have tried this idea or something similar to give me (and you) feedback on their experiences, and what they have learned.

-Now, knowing our situation better, I hope you will provide feedback.
+Now, knowing our situation better, I hope you and others will provide feedback.

 What do I mean?
 Well, below I will make my comments specific and practical, in case you want to try them.
-Ideas expressed in a practical way are less likely, to be misunderstood.
-And I will explain some of the underlying principles.
+Also, ideas expressed in a practical way are less likely, I find, to be mis-understood.
+I will explain some of the underlying principles, maybe less than others.

-Also, I am making a number of assumptions, and have not expressed all of them.
-Use caution.
-And, I am not suggesting the ideas below will work, or should work, in all situations.
+Also, I am making a number of simplifying assumptions, and have not expressed all of them.
+Again, caution.
+Also, I am not suggesting that the ideas below will work or even should work in all situations.

 A Team.
-Again, we want to call it a Management Scrum Team or MST.
+Again, we want to call is a Management Scrum Team or MST.

 We need about 7 people.
 A team too large does not work well, and a team too small is ineffective usually.

-Now, distinguish 'leaders' from 'managers'.
-Sadly, this distinction needs to be a long conversation.
-Let us say that these people need to at least have real leadership qualities, including setting a compelling vision for the people they work with, be decisive, and have the ability to inspire.
-In the managing area, she is not 'command-and-control' at least, and hopefully well-skilled at being a 'servant leader'.
-(The short version of a long topic.)
+Now we need to distinguish ‘leaders’ from ‘managers’.
+Sadly, this really needs to be a long conversation.
+Let us say that these people need to at least have real leadership qualities, including setting a compelling vision for the people they work with, being decisive, and having the ability to inspire.
+In the managing area, they are not ‘command-and-control’ at least, and hopefully well-skilled at being ‘servant leaders’.
+Short version of a long topic.

-Some people think 'management' is a bad term.
-I like Peter Drucker, and I think the word management is abused and needs to be clarified, but can be useful.
-As well as manager.
-I agree that when an organization tends to say 'management' and seldom 'leadership', it is a smell...it causes me concern.
+Some people think ‘management’ is a bad term.
+I still like Peter Drucker, and I think the word management is abused and needs to be clarified, but can be useful.
+As can similar words, such as manager.
+I agree that when an organization tends to always say ‘management’ and seldom ‘leadership’, it is smell…it causes me concern.

 OK.
 Maybe we have the CEO and 6 key managers (leaders, gurus, coaches, call-them-what-you-will).

-The next thing is to think of them as a Scrum Team.
-Probably each person is representing other ‘doers’ who are not in this Team.
-So, the Team is (mostly) reporting on the work done by others.
-To me the key idea now is: the people in the Team are not doing 'real work' (as they always say) but rather are reporting back what their 'home' team has done.
+The next thing is to think of them as a Scrum of Scrums.
+If at all possible.
+To me the key idea now is, they are not doing ‘real work’ (as they always say) but rather are reporting back what their ‘home’ team has done.
 (The home team may or may not be a Scrum Team.)
-It is probably OK if one or two ‘real work’ people are in the MST directly.
+It is probably OK if one or two of them is reporting into the MST directly.
 That is, they are doing real work themselves.

-And because, I am not assuming that the org has or has not already done 'team-level scrum', which might be called 'scrum with real people'.
+And because, I amnotassuming that the org has or has not already done ‘team-level scrum’, sometimes phrased as ‘scrum with real people’.
 To me, we can start doing scrum first with the MST.

 Back to the composition of the MST.
-Well, obviously one person is a PO (product owner).
+Well, obviously one is a PO (product owner).
 Maybe that is the CEO.
 One is a SM (ScrumMaster, the key impediment removal driver for the MST itself).
-The rest are the 'doers' (well, they represent the doers in each home team).
+The rest are the ‘doers’ (well, they represent the Doers in each home team).

-It includes, at this level, all the most important work for the firm.
-It might include any type of work (or it likely represents a wide variety of needs).
-The composition depends on many factors, including the nature of the firm's business.
+It includes…what it ought to include, obviously.
+That is, the most important work for the firm.
+It might include anything.
+It depends on many factors, including the nature of the firm’s business.

-Again, the work is prioritized mainly by business value (or, more accurately, bang for the buck, as best understood).
+Again, the work is prioritized mainly by business value (or, more accurately, bang for the buck, as best they can understand ).
 Other factors intrude too.

-Perhaps I need to say again.... the people in the MST maybe do not do the work with their own bare hands.
-They may 'represent' other people or teams that are actually doing the work.
+Perhaps I need to say again…. the people in the MST may not do the work with their own bare hands.
+They may ‘represent’ other people or teams that are actually doing the work.
 In fact, that is much more likely the case.

 Sprints.
 The MST has sprints.
-The shorter the sprint, the better, usually.
-I am thinking 2 week sprints.
+The shorter the sprint, the better.

 Agile Release Planning.
-This MST team must do something like what I call ‘agile release planning’ periodically.
+This team must do something like this periodically.
 Maybe every 3 months, looking forward for the next 6-12 months.
-It is complicated, because this team, at a practical level, is often managing multiple 'releases' of different products.
-And they are managing BAU as well (business as usual), which is often a zillion widgets or tickets of CSRs or whatever.
-More generically, they define goals and metrics to achieve in some relatively short time frame (in software dev, we call this a release or two or six over, say, 6 months).
-Then they define the basic work items (stories or smallish epics) to 'get there'; delivered.
+It is complicated, because this team, at a practical level, is often managing multiple ‘releases’ of product.
+And they are managing BAU as well (business as usual), which is often a zillion widgets or tickets of CSRs or whatevers.
+But, more generically, they define goals and metrics to achieve in some relatively short time frame (in software dev, we used to call this a release or two) and then the basic work items (stories or smallish epics) to ‘get there’.